stephenh/ts-proto/README.markdown

   This will disable `exportCommonSymbols` to avoid name collisions on the common symbols.

+- With `--emitDefaultValues=json-methods`, the generated toJSON method will emit scalars like `0` and `""` as json fields.

 ### NestJS Support

 We have a great way of working together with [nestjs](https://docs.nestjs.com/microservices/grpc). `ts-proto` generates `interfaces` and `decorators` for you controller, client.
 For more information see the [nestjs readme](NESTJS.markdown).